KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 - This repo cloned eg `git clone https://github.com/KeithRichardLee/Tanzu-GenAI-Platform-installer.git`

-## Fill out required data in the script
+## Fill out required fields in the script
 Update each instance of "FILL-ME-IN" in the script.
 See below for a worked example...

 Update the path to the VMware Tanzu Operations Manager (OpsMan) OVA, Tanzu Platform for Cloud Foundry (TPCF) tile, VMware Postgres tile, VMware Tanzu GenAI tile, and OM CLI